jbubriski/ramblings-1/_posts/2017-03-06-setting-up-a-blog-with-jekyll.md

 If you don't see this message, please refresh the page and check again.

-Your blog should be live.
+Your blog should now be live.

 ```markdown
 __Note__: As of 5th March 2017, the gem `github-pages` comes with jekyll version 3.3.1